poundbangbash/munkicon/README.md

 The `postinstall` script re-writes the shebang in the processor files if `/usr/local/munki-python` is found.

 ## Disable processors
 Delete any processor you don't want to have run.
-At some point I might work on making an installer pkg that has a choices XML capability.
+An installer pkg that has a choices XML capability may be built in the future.

 ## Binaries
 All binaries called by the processors exist in macOS 10.15.7+.
-I'm not aiming on making it backwards compatible with older macOS versions.
+No intention to make these backwards compatible with older macOS versions.

 ## Issues
 Raise an issue here https://github.com/carlashley/munkicon/issues.